Célio Codó

-Célio Luis da Sousa Bispo (born 7 October 1987 in Codó), commonly known as Célio Codó, is a Brazilian footballer, who plays as a forward for Iporá.
+Célio Luis da Sousa Bispo (born 7 October 1987), commonly known as Célio Codó, is a Brazilian footballer, who plays as a forward for Iporá.

 Career

 In season 2009 Célio Codó scored 3 goals in four games for Sampaio Corrêa in the Campeonato Brasileiro Série C, but his team finished last in the group A and relegated to Série D. In the next year he scored 6 goals in 9 games for Sampaio Corrêa in the Série D. Following the 2010 Campeonato Maranhense in which Célio scored 4 goals, the club were crowned champions.

 On 5 January 2011, he signed for Santo André on a four-month loan.
 Codó earned 11 appearances for the team in the Campeonato Paulista, scoring one goal in a 2–2 home draw against Oeste on 19 March.
 He also scored twice in the matches of the Copa do Brasil against Naviraiense and his previously team Sampaio Corrêa.

 On 8 June 2011, Codó transferred to Bulgarian side Litex Lovech together with his Sampaio Corrêa teammate Thiago Miracema on a season-long loan.
 In 2016 he signed a contract with Vitória da Conquista, but saw limited playing time for the team.